MohammedAl13/Active-Directory-lab/README.md

 ![Screenshot 2025-02-03 135124](https://github.com/user-attachments/assets/5e3d1a49-707c-4df0-99b3-9fe732364edc)

-Name it ADMINS and uncheck box.
+Name it ADMINS and uncheck the box.

 ![Screenshot 2025-02-03 135224](https://github.com/user-attachments/assets/9d51d02f-6b18-48ce-962e-e2cdce7d593c)

 ![Screenshot 2025-02-03 135333](https://github.com/user-attachments/assets/e0d9137f-9b49-4481-b682-5e775284ccad)

-Just put your first and last name and in the user logon name, you can put anything but naming convention prefers Initial of first name then last name with 'a-' at the front.
+Just put your first and last name, and in the user logon name, you can put anything, but the naming convention prefers the Initial of your first name and then last name with 'a-' at the front.
 EX: John Doe --> a-jdoe

 ![Screenshot 2025-02-03 135721](https://github.com/user-attachments/assets/8e8b56ff-a33a-4fdd-b3f5-93ccdcea8b33)

-Uncheck and recheck the other box as seen in above screenshot.
+Uncheck and recheck the other box, as seen in the above screenshot.
 Then hit next and finish.

-After this, you should see your name on the right console, right click and go to properties.
+After this, you should see your name on the right console, right-click it, and go to properties.
 In properties, go to member of and click add.

 ![Screenshot 2025-02-03 140049](https://github.com/user-attachments/assets/d528a11b-6f5f-4afd-8748-7faf0269ab64)

 Type the following and hit check, then click ok, then apply.
 After doing so, log out.

-When logging back in, choose at the bottom other user, and the user name will be the a-jdoe you created earlier and the password will be whatever you set.
-Keeping all passwords the same throughout this lab will make it easier to remember.
+When logging back in, choose another user at the bottom.
+The user name will be the a-jdoe you created earlier, and the password will be whatever you set.
+Keeping all passwords the same throughout this lab will make remembering easier.

 Installing RAS / NAT
 -----------------------------------------
-In the server manager dashboard, click add roles and features.
+In the server manager dashboard, click Add Roles and Features.
 Keep hitting next until you reach the Server roles section.
 Follow the screenshots.

 ![Screenshot 2025-02-03 153621](https://github.com/user-attachments/assets/dc4034af-f6c9-4535-9659-9553789670d2)